-This latest Roundup features a selection of links to articles and guidelines related to the provision of proofreading/editing services for students.
+This article features a selection of links to articles and guidelines related to the provision of proofreading/editing services for students.

 The area is something of a minefield, with some institutions encouraging it and some absolutely forbidding it.

 The overall message is clear: before commencing editing or proofreading work on Master's dissertations or doctoral theses, ask the student for confirmation that they have permission from their academic supervisor to use your services and be clear about any particular restrictions on levels of intervention.

 Louise Harnby is a professional proofreader and copyeditor.
 She curates The Proofreader's Parlour and is the author of several books on business planning and marketing for editors and proofreaders.

 Visit her business website at Louise Harnby | Proofreader, say hello on Twitter at @LouiseHarnby, or connect via Facebook and LinkedIn.

 'Louise uses her expertise to hone a story until it's razor sharp, while still allowing the author’s voice to remain dominant.'

 'I wholeheartedly recommend her services ...
 Just don’t hire her when I need her.'

 'Sincere thanks for a beautiful and elegant piece of work.
 First class.'

 'What makes her stand out and shine is her ability to immerse herself in your story.'